apollographql/apollo-client/react-docs/source/cache-updates.md

 })
 ```

 Fundamentally, `updateQueries` is a map going from the name of a query (in our case, `Comment`) to a function that receives the previous result that this query received as well as the result returned by the mutation.
 In our case, the mutation returns information about the new comment.
-This function should then incorporate the mutation result into the result previously received by the query and return the combined result.
+This function should then incorporate the mutation result into a new object containing the result previously received by the query (`prev`) and return that new object.

+Note that the function must not alter the `prev` object (because `prev` is compared with the new object returned to see what changes the function made and hence what prop updates are needed).

 In our `updateQueries` function for the `Comment` query, we're doing something really simple: just adding the comment we just submitted to the list of comments that the query asks for.
 We're doing that using the `update` function from the `react-addons-update` package, just to do it concisely.
-But, if you wanted to, you could write some no-helper Javascript to combine the two objects.
+But, if you wanted to, you could write some no-helper Javascript to combine the two incoming objects into a new one for the result.

 Once the mutation fires and the result arrives from the server (or, a result is provided through optimistic UI), our `updateQueries` function for the `Comment` query will be called and the `Comment` query will be updated accordingly.
 These changes in the result will be mapped to React props and our UI will update as well with the new information!